m13253/RocaPinyin/Readme.md

 RocaPinyin
 ==========

-A simple Kanji to Hànyǔ Pīnyīn conversion library, a part of the Rocaloid project.
+A simple Hànzì (Chinese characters) to Hànyǔ Pīnyīn (Chinese reading notations) conversion library, a part of the Rocaloid project.

 This library does not support tones or multi-pronunciation characters, since Rocaloid does not need them.
 You can modify this program to suit your needs.